Is AARP Worth It? An In-Depth Review

 Pros

 While the discounts that AARP offers are nice to have, make sure they are for places that you already plan to attend.
-If you want to use your discount, bring along your AARP membership card and ask for it before you pay.
+To use your discount, please bring your AARP membership card and ask for it before payment.

-The savings on home, auto and renters insurance can be beneficial, so make sure you compare with your current policies.
+The savings on home, auto, and renters’ insurance can be beneficial, so make sure to compare them with your current policies.

 Cons

-- Resources skewed toward those age 50 and older
+• Resources skewed toward those aged 50 and older

-Many of the discounts and benefits that AARP offers are targeted toward those ages 50 and older.
-This makes sense since it’s their target demographic but may not be a good fit for younger members.
+Many of the discounts and benefits offered by AARP are specifically targeted toward individuals aged 50 and older.
+This makes sense since it’s their target demographic, but it may not be a good fit for younger members.

-If you have a membership such as AAA that also offers discounts, you may find a lot of overlap between the two.
+If you have a membership, such as AAA, that also offers discounts, you may find considerable overlap between the two.
 Many of the restaurant discounts you get with your membership are also available with a senior discount, so it’s not a good enough draw.

 Members have also complained about an increase in advertising and junk mail after joining AARP.

-The company does sell members’ information to companies who use it to target members with ads.
+The company sells members’ information to companies that use it to target members through ads.
 Let’s be honest – no one needs more junk mail in their lives.

 Summary

 You don’t have to be 50 or older to enjoy the benefits of an AARP membership.
-Since there is no age restriction to join, anyone can subscribe and get access to discounts and savings.
+Since there is no age restriction for joining, anyone can subscribe and take advantage of discounts and savings.

 While you can become a member at any age, most resources and tools are skewed toward an older crowd.
-Evaluate the pros and cons of joining AARP and weigh it against other memberships you may have such as AAA.
+Evaluate the pros and cons of joining AARP and weigh them against other memberships you may have, such as AAA.